Kaiser Dragon: 1953

-The Kaiser Dragon model was introduced on October 31, 1952, for the 1953 model year.
+The Kaiser Dragon model was introduced on 31 October 1952, for the 1953 model year.
 This time, the Dragon was a separate model, not a trim option, positioned above the "Manhattan."
 The special upholstery and padded roof now featured a grass-patterned "Bambu" vinyl and heavy-duty Belgian linen "Laguna" cloth with overlapping patterns.

 Available only as four-door sedans, these cars were upscale in addition to the special trim.
 Standard equipment included Hydramatic automatic transmission, power steering, electric clock, radio with rear speaker, front and rear center armrests, numerous courtesy lamps, heater, tinted glass, 14-karat gold plated hood ornament and fender nameplates, interior trim (including a nameplate on the glove box door that was personalized with the owner's name), and padding in the glove box.
 The Dragon models provided for a luxury feel with "almost 200 lb of insulation to quiet the ride and give it a sense of additional heft."

 Front leg room was 45.1 in, with rear leg room at 39.5 in.
+Dragons were built in three batches during 1953 with those made after about February included the wire wheels.
+The initial production included black lacquer with a black bamboo roof, but complaints about swirls in the finish of the approximately 20 black cars were made, this color option was discontinued.

-Safety features were built in so Kaiser called it "the world's first safety first car" (even though the Tucker 48, a car known for unique features, including safety items, came out five years earlier).
-Among the standard features were a full padded dash and recessed instruments, an extra large and pop-out windshield, a low center of gravity, steering designed for better control as well as brakes with "more stopping power" and special lighting for better visibility at night.
+Safety features were built in so Kaiser called it "the world's first safety first car".
+This claim was made even though the Tucker 48, a car known for unique features, including built-in safety features, came out five years earlier.
+Among the standard Dragon features were a full padded dash and recessed instruments, an extra-large and pop-out windshield, a low center of gravity, steering designed for better control, as well as brakes with "more stopping power" and special lighting for better visibility at night.